Ram air turbine: Wing mount

 High-powered electronics such as the AN/ALQ-99 jamming system can be self powered by a RAT in standard operation.
 This allows their installation on a standard hardpoint, without requiring a pod-specific power supply.
 As many as five AN/ALQ-99 systems with built in ram air turbines can be mounted on a Boeing EA-18G Growler, with two under each wing and one under the fuselage of the aircraft.
 Each AN/ALQ-99 contains two transmitters, each with its own directional antenna.
-They are used by the Electronic Attack Squadron 134 (VAQ-134).
 They are not retracted, staying deployed continuously during flight.